-- How has the Russian mass media evolved since the collapse of the Soviet Union in 1991 and how have the Soviet and post-Soviet media cultures influenced popular attitudes, official policies, and technical architectures? - What are the dominant trends and challenges currently facing "old" mass media in particular, newspapers, periodicals, and television and how effectively have they embraced new media technologies? - What is the ".ru" internet domain, or "Runet," and how "Russian" is it? - How have new media tools such as texting, blogging, microblogging (Twitter, etc.) and social networks influenced the way Russians communicate, key notions of friendship and community, and creative self expression? - What impact, positive and negative, have mass and new media had on the formation of new democratic, civic, entertainment and consumer cultures, spaces and opportunities in Russia? - To what extent are the challenges and opportunities and the responses to them unique to Russia and to what extent are they shared on a more global scale?
+- How has the Russian mass media evolved since the collapse of the Soviet Union in 1991 and how have the Soviet and post-Soviet media cultures influenced popular attitudes, official policies, and technical architectures? - What are the dominant trends and challenges currently facing "old" mass media in particular, newspapers, periodicals, and television and how effectively have they embraced new media technologies? - What is the ".ru" internet domain, or "Runet," and how "Russian" is it? - How have new media tools such as texting, blogging, microblogging (Twitter, etc.) and social networks influenced the way Russians communicate, key notions of friendship and community, and creative self expression? - What impact, positive and negative, have mass and new media had on democratic, civic, entertainment and consumer cultures, spaces and opportunities in Russia? - To what extent are the challenges and opportunities and the responses to them unique to Russia and to what extent are they shared on a more global scale?

-The course is organized modularly.
-It begins with an historical and structural overview of print, visual and digital media (mainly newspapers, television and the Runet domain of the internet) and then shifts to a thematic focus, examining topics central to understanding the place and impact of the mass media and new technologies in Russia today.
+While offering an in depth, sequential view of key medium-based clusters - "old" media (newspapers and television), the Russian-language internet, and Russia social networks - the course engages in topical issues central to understanding the place and impact of the mass media and new technologies in Russia today.
 Although subject to change depending on the interests of participants and current events in Russia and the new media world, these themes will likely include:

-• Trends in media use and trust
+- Trends in media use and trust

-- Entertainment and mass media

 - Media coverage of contemporary events

-- Consumer culture and mass media
+- Technology and authoritarianism

-• Censorship and state regulation
+- Censorship and state regulation